MartinvonBerg/wp_post_map_view_simple/readme.md

 ## Changelog

+### 1.1.0 (26.02.2025)
+Translation for en, it, es, fr included.
+Translation for Tabulator.js is done in the frontend (for leaflet it what so before).
+Prerequisite: The html content has to be in English.
+Therefore the language in PHP is set to en_US.
+Further translations have to be added in JS-code and not in po-, mo-files.

 ### 1.0.1 (16.02.2025)
 - CSS-File Clean-up: small main css is loaded in PHP.
 Reason for red clusters removed. grid prepared but not used.